John-Jordan/100-days-of-code/r1-log.md

 Had a full day yesterday but did review the #djangogirls tutorial and go through the setup and first parts.
 Setting up the environment was much easier than last time, understanding django.....still a struggle for me.

 ### R1D75
+Today didn't go as planned.
+I only worked on my #tkinter learning a little bit because of technical difficulties which was frustrating.
+I did get to meet a couple guys who helped me problem solve the issue so that was a silver lining.

 ### R1D76
 ### R1D77
 ### R1D78